 - Of Corsets Sexy: We have a brief fanservice shot of Sansa in a corset as Shae helps her dress.

-- Littlefinger is notably less genteel in this episode, showing how furious he is that Varys scuppered his plans to abscond with Sansa.
+- Littlefinger is notably less genteel in this episode, showing how furious he is that Varys scuppered his plans to abscond with Sansa and arranging Ros's murder as a result.
 Varys also lets his Sissy Villain persona slip when he threatens Littlefinger back.

 - Cersei and Tyrion have an uncharacteristically unguarded moment with each other, showing how upset they both are with their marriage plans.
 Cersei even admits openly that Tyrion did in fact save the city, and without him Stannis would have won before Tywin arrived, while Tyrion reassures her that Jaime will return and forcibly prevent her forced marriage to Loras.

-- Oh Crap: Mellisandre, of all people, after taking a look at Arya's soul.
+- Melisandre, of all people, after taking a look at Arya's soul.

 - Jon Snow when he realises Ygritte has guessed he's a Fake Defector.